Civil Liberties Case Files at the National Archives at Atlanta

 - Ollie McClung, Sr. and Ollie McClung, Jr. v.
 Robert F. Kennedy, as Attorney General of the United States, et al. 1964 Case No. 64-448

-Case to decide whether a restaurant operator, not engaged in interstate commerce, and not offering goods and services to interstate travelers may be compelled against his will to serve Negroes under the Civil Rights Act of 1964.
+Case to decide whether a restaurant operator, not engaged in interstate commerce, and not offering goods and services to interstate travelers may be compelled against his will to serve African Americans under the Civil Rights Act of 1964.

 - Carl L. Baldwin, Alexinia Baldwin v.
 J. W. Morgan, et al. 1957 Case No. 8634

-Suit filed for a permanent injunction to restrain the enforcement of the policy, practice, custom or usage of the defendants in denying the plaintiffs or other Negroes similarly situated the use of the waiting room at the Birmingham Railroad Terminal Station designated "Interstate and White Passengers."
+Suit filed for a permanent injunction to restrain the enforcement of the policy, practice, custom or usage of the defendants in denying the plaintiffs or other African Americans similarly situated the use of the waiting room at the Birmingham Railroad Terminal Station designated "Interstate and White Passengers."

 - Ruby Fredricka Shuttlesworth, minor, by her next friend, F. L. Shuttlesworth, et al v.
 Birmingham Board of Education of Birmingham, Jefferson County, Alabama, et al. 1957 Case No. 8914